Click on the tabs below to navigate this site.

 PFSA will display child abuse and neglect data from Pennsylvania’s statewide report on an interactive map accompanied by memorial video honoring the children who were lost due to child abuse and neglect.
 Check out the Children’s Memorial section to view this information and video.

-Engaging in Various Communities Across the Commonwealth
+Engaging Communities Across the Commonwealth

 PFSA will work directly with individuals and child welfare organizations, like county children and youth service agencies, across the state on local activities that will publicly raise awareness about abuse prevention.
 By working together at a grassroots level, PFSA believes that all of us will be stronger together and better equipped to combat the future needs of our children.